LukeberryPi/blog/plan.md

 - [ ] About Archs in nodejs
 - [ ] Playing with scrapping and how to integrate it with a backend
 - [ ] Playing with whatsapp bots
+- [ ] Making a text-game in java backend with some OOP

 ## SWE, Soft Skills, Career, Personal
 - [ ] My experience moving distributed systems to a Nextjs monorepo